By Tim Lambert

 These new plans were ready in July 1790 and they were called the Civil Constitution of the Clergy.
 However many of the clergy refused to co-operate and in November 1790 the Assembly voted to dismiss any clergyman who would not swear an oath of loyalty to the new constitution.
 Across France, some clergymen did take the oath.
 Others refused and resigned.

-Furthermore, from 1790, France began to split between those who felt the revolution had gone far enough and those who wanted to go further.
+Furthermore, in 1790, France began to split between those who felt the revolution had gone far enough and those who wanted to go further.

 Then in 1791, the king made things worse by attempting to flee France.
 On the night of 20 June, he and his family slipped away.
 However, the king was recognized.
 The royal party was stopped at Varennes.
 It was now obvious that the king rejected the revolution and would turn the clock back if he could.
 Louis alienated many people in France.